paulswithers/domino_todo/docs/pages/developing/to-do-form.md

     ~~~
     {: .code #code4}
     {% endraw %}

+    Because the completed status will be changed from read mode, LotusScript must be used.
+Variables are declared using the `Dim` keyword, with the top-level object initialised at the same time as `New`.
+The code gets the back-end version of the current document, sets its `completed` field to "true", and performs a save.
+Finally the `ReloadWindow` command is run, corresponding to `@Command([RefreshWindow])`.
+    {: .why #why5}
 1. On the next line add the button-mark-incomplete.png image resource and add a hotspot around it.
 Again, change the language from "Formula" to "LotusScript" and enter the following code:
     {% raw %}
     ~~~vb